mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

-This year the summit had an official extended format; encouraging participants to attend for a full week by adding coding time around the usual three more structured core days that were facilitated in a lovely productive and high-energy fashion by Gunner an Evelyn of [Aspiration Tech](https://aspirationtech.org).
+This year the summit had an official extended format; encouraging participants to attend for a full week by adding coding time around the usual three more structured core days that were facilitated in a lovely productive and high-energy fashion by Gunner and Evelyn of [Aspiration Tech](https://aspirationtech.org).

 Even before the core days started, David had packaged GNU Mes for Nix